thin-edge/thin-edge.io/docs/src/start/connect-azure.md

 title: Connecting to Azure IoT
 tags: [Getting Started, Azure, Connection]
 sidebar_position: 3
+description: Connect %%te%% to Azure IoT and publish telemetry data
 ---

 # Connect your device to Azure IoT

-The very first step to enable **thin-edge.io** is to connect your device to the cloud.
+The very first step to enable %%te%% is to connect your device to the cloud.
 * This is a 10 minutes operation to be done only once.
 * It establishes a permanent connection from your device to the cloud end-point.
 * This connection is secure (encrypted over TLS), and the two peers are identified by x509 certificates.